EDED2314/djangobox/README.md

 3. Borrows and Returns: Loan management!

+4. Bare-minimum UI to allow for user custimizability

-4. Easy set up + Any platform: With the help of python, platform support is extremely easy
+5. Easy set up + Any platform: With the help of python, platform support is extremely easy

 ## Setup👀
 ### Installation